PHCavalcante/the-passgerator/README.md

 # The Passgerator

-The passgerator web application developed with React, Typescript and Vite that generates random and secure passwords.
-The project is configured with with ESLint to maintain quality of code.
+The passgerator is a web application developed with React, Typescript and Vite that generates random and secure passwords.

 # Index